michaelshumshum/skribbl-io_spamBot/README.md

 - feel free to change the text it spams, the name of the bot, and the chat it shows.

 ## CHANGELOG
-V1.1.2
+V2.0
+- release of bot swarm script
+- issue in the normal bot that needs attention:
+      = 50% of the time when kicked, the bot will crash V1.1.2
 - i accidentally removed a `kicked` check for when the server kicks it manually. in the rare case it happened, the bot didn't know what to do and crashed. that has been added into the `disconnectCheck` thread.
 - the reason to disconnect is provided when it is disconnecting.